Chapter 10: The Artist

 A Heartbeat closeby!

-He looks beside him to see a strange being stand in the distance.
+He looks beside him to see a strange being standing in the distance.
 He can tell it is taller than him, almost the size of The Huntress.

-The being has a large mane, and wears expressive worn-out clothing with puffy sleeves similar to a court jester.
+This one has a large mane, and wears extravagant yet worn-out clothing with puffy sleeves similar to a court jester.
 In its hands it carries a wrapped cocoon, a bit smaller than Stride.
 All of its joints and neck covered by dark threads.

 Is that a person?
 Stride questions as he looks at the cocoon in its hands.